o1-labs/rfcs/00xx-vinegar.md

 Why is this design the best in the space of possible designs?
 What other designs have been considered and what is the rationale for not choosing them?
 - Creating a compatibility circuit for importing proofs seems to be the only practical way to integrate external proofs.
 - Implementing the circuit directly on top of Kimchi also seems like least overhead -- would be more overhead to do it on top of e.g. zkVM.
-Implementing the circuit (or patrs of it) in o1js would be a big and unnecessary overhead too.
+Implementing the circuit (or parts of it) in o1js would be a big and unnecessary overhead too.
 - Implementing the project in `proof-systems` as opposed to `mina` can speed up the development quite a lot since one does not have to be backward-compatible or deal with rust/ocaml bindings.